PNNL-Comp-Mass-Spec/DeconMSn/ReadMe.txt

-	         -Cstring : string is the charge to be considered [NULL] -Pstring : string is the parameter XML file name to be used for processing [default options are set] -Dstring : string is the output directory[default - set to same directory as input file] -Sstring : string is the type of spectra to process, options are ALL : to process all spectra present in the raw file (default) CID : to process only CID spectra present in the raw file
+	         -Cstring : string is the charge to be considered [NULL] -Pstring : string is the parameter XML file name to be used for processing [default options are set] -Dstring : string is the output directory[default - set to same directory as input file]
+			 -Centroid: Enables centroiding MSn data (when acquired as profile data); off by default since the m/z values reported by the centroiding algorithm are typically off by several hundred ppm
+			 -Progress: Creates a _progress.txt file with a percent complete value every 25 scans -Sstring : string is the type of spectra to process, options are ALL : to process all spectra present in the raw file (default) CID : to process only CID spectra present in the raw file